anusiraj/E-Commerce-App/README 2.md

 - User needs to Login or Register account to add items to cart.
 - Profile page
 - Modify and Delete their account from profile page.
+- Redux store is persisted using Redux Pesist, reload do not affects login and cart items.

 ## Features for Admin